IlkkaTakala/Torn-Explorer/readme.md

 Introduction of the API on Torn's official wiki:
 > The goal of the Torn API is to provide a fully supported and read-only method for players to pull useful information from Torn about their player, faction, or company.
 This can be used individually to retrieve information about your account, or you can build a website that the entire community can use to do interesting things with the data exposed via the API.

+# Project details
+* Sometimes the Torn API is down, especially during June 2023 as they are migrating their services.
+The tool will give a warning if this is the case.
+* As the provided API key should not be public knowledge, it will be automatically disabled in a couple of weeks.

+# Switching repositories
+A local sample data is provided as a replacement for the API.
+This data can activated by clicking on the Skip-button on the Set API Key -screen.